acorn-technology/react-and-rn-intro/reactnative/rn-presentation.md

   );
 }
 ```
-This results in a platform-native alert window with two buttons.
+Pressing a contact results in a platform-native alert window with two buttons.
 ![alert](images/calling_alert.png)

 <!-- slide -->